How Much Does It Cost to Treat Penetrating Damp?

 - What are the Additional Costs of Treating Penetrating Damp?

-- Tradesmen Costs for Treating Rising Damp
+- Tradesmen Costs for Treating Penetrating Damp

 - How Long Does a Penetrating Damp Treatment Take?